 Common Pitfalls

-Tracking issues often come from assumptions rather than syntax errors.
+Tracking issues often come from incorrect assumptions.

-SaveChanges()to update detached entities automatically - marking an entire disconnected entity as modified when only one field changed
+Update()on an entity that is already tracked - marking an entire disconnected entity as modified when only one field changed

 - keeping too many tracked entities alive in a long-lived context